Koha-Community/kohadocs/source/tools.rst

 .. _overdue-notice/status-triggers-label:

-Overdue Notice/Status Triggers
+Overdue notice/status triggers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  *Get there:* More > Tools > Patrons and Circulation > Overdue
+-  *Get there:* More > Tools > Patrons and circulation > Overdue
-   Notice/Status Triggers
+   notice/status triggers

 In order to send the overdue notices that you defined using the
 :ref:`Notices <notices-&-slips-label>` tool, you need to first set the triggers to have